Anuragreat/login_page_springboot-/README.md

-Certainly!
-Here's an awesome README.md template that you can use for your project.
-It will help provide a professional and informative overview of your project for others on GitHub:

-Awesome Login Page with Spring Boot & Bootstrap
+Login Page with Spring Boot & Bootstrap
-This project is a modern and responsive login page built using Spring Boot for the backend and Bootstrap for the frontend.
+This project is a login page built using Spring Boot for the backend and Bootstrap for the frontend.
 It features a sleek, stylish design with a customizable background image and form validation, perfect for any web application needing a secure user login page.

 Features
 User Authentication: Secure login form with basic input validation.